Virginia Department of Health releases some information on vaccine wastage

 Nurse Lisa Bastek gives the Moderna COVID-19 vaccine to 100-year-old Annie Laura Downing during an event at Richmond Raceway in Richmond, Va., February 2, 2021.
+The FDA has authorized an additional booster dose for people 50 and older.
 (Parker Michels-Boyce/ For the Virginia Mercury)

 After initially declining to provide the Mercury with data on COVID-19 vaccine wastage, the Virginia Department of Health responded to the inquiry on Tuesday morning.

 Spokeswoman Melissa Gordon wrote that the department did not establish a systematic way to collect reports on wastage until Jan.
 29, when VDH posted a provider reporting form on its website.

 “At the time of [the] question, VDH had not yet established a systematic way to receive such reports,” Gordon wrote, “and therefore relied upon provider phone calls/emails to report such information.”

 The Mercury last requested the data on Monday.
 At the time, Gordon said the information was not available.

 Based on self-reported data before the form was released, Gordon said that VDH received two reports from health care providers that documented a total of 100 wasted doses.

 The department did not identify which providers reported the wastage or why the vaccines were not administered.
 The Mercury has requested that information.

 “Moving forward, VDH will be able to more efficiently gather data from the new electronic tool that has been established to collect such information,” Gordon wrote.
 “VDH encourages vaccinators to plan ahead and count eligible persons and doses in advance prior to thawing the vaccine or removing from storage.
 Other best practices include having ‘standby’ lists of eligible persons and notifying these persons of the potential opportunity to ensure there are no unused doses at the end of a clinic event.”